Acne, Are You Really What You Eat?

 5) Poor circulation to the skin from a high-fat diet allows the skin to be more susceptible to acne.

-6) Fat and oils, brought to the skin by hands picking up greasy French fries and burgers, cause acne – this directly-applied grease plugs the pores and feeds the bacteria.
+6) Fat and oils, brought to the skin by hands by touching the face can plug the pores and feed the bacteria.

-Everyone is different and we all have to find what works for us.
+Everyone is different; we all have to find what works for us.
 Are you getting what you need from your food?
 Are you really what you eat?
 Think about this for yourself.

 Toni Rene Author